Medically reviewed by Drugs.com. Last updated on Aug 18, 2022.

 Tell your doctor if you have ever had any unusual or allergic reaction to tacrolimus or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of tacrolimus injection in children with liver transplants.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of tacrolimus injection in children with liver, kidney, heart, or lung transplants.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of tacrolimus injection in the elderly.
 However, elderly patients are more likely to have kidney, liver, or heart problems, which may require caution and an adjustment in the dose for patients receiving tacrolimus injection.